Git-K3rnel/VulnHub/MILNET-1/README.md

 as it is shown, it has root permissions and it is going to make a backup of all `/var/www/html` contents by using `tar` command.

-i just got confused by the way it is doing it, after alittle research and seeing hacktricks site for `tar` command [here](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/wildcards-spare-tricks#tar)
+i just got confused by the way it is doing it, after a little research and seeing hacktricks site for `tar` command [here](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/wildcards-spare-tricks#tar)

 i noticed that using wildcard here is the problem and can lead to arbitary command execution since it is in `Wildcards Spare tricks` section of hacktricks website.